marclou/minimalist-app-boilerplate/README.md

 # A minimalist React App + Express API with basic JWT authentication flow

-Try the app [here](https://minimalist-app-boilerplate.herokuapp.com)
+Try the app [here](https://minimalist-app-boilerplate.herokuapp.com) (it might take 7 seconds to load as the free Heroku dyno I use for this app falls asleep when not used)

 ## Get started